Savouring the city: five must-try foods in Stockholm

 What’s the first thing that comes to mind when you think of Swedish cuisine?
 If you were to ask anybody that question a decade ago, their answer would be “hearty, monochromatic plates of meat and vegetables,” or Swedish Meatballs of course – a rite of passage for IKEA shoppers across the world.
 Oh, how things have changed.
 After years of leading the Swedish food scene, the city of Stockholm is now overflowing with culinary pursuits and has even been crowned the European Capital of Gastronomy in 2023.
 Here are five must-try foods in Stockholm:

-Cinnamon Buns at Skansen
+Cinnamon Buns

 The Mälarpaviljongen Burger